EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 * Close the browser tab.
 * Log out of Open OnDemand.
-* Log out of the host from which you accessed Open OnDemand.
+* Log out of the VM from which you accessed Open OnDemand.

 ---